cyrkakou/saas/README.md

 # NextJS SaaS Starter

 A modern SaaS starter kit built with NextJS, Tailwind CSS, and more, following SOLID principles and Clean Architecture.
+This project is designed to be a production-ready foundation for building SaaS applications with a focus on maintainability, scalability, and developer experience.

 ## Features

 - **NextJS with App Router**: Modern React framework with server components
 - **Tailwind CSS**: Utility-first CSS framework
 - **Authentication System**: Secure authentication with JWT
-- **Drizzle ORM**: Type-safe SQL query builder with SQLite (adaptable to MySQL/PostgreSQL)
+- **Drizzle ORM**: Type-safe SQL query builder with database adapter pattern
+- **Multi-Database Support**: SQLite (default), MySQL, and PostgreSQL support
 - **Zod Validation**: Runtime type checking and validation
 - **TanStack Query**: Data fetching and caching
 - **TanStack Table**: Headless UI for building powerful tables
 - **Clean Architecture**: Separation of concerns with domain-driven design
+- **Automated Git Workflow**: Streamlined version control with GitHub integration
+- **Comprehensive Documentation**: Detailed guides and code documentation

 ## Project Structure